Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 How can we know what to eat?

-We can rely on intuition, but it has been well established, most thoroughly by [Stephan Guyenet, Ph.D](https://amzn.to/2ZUMGTT), that in the modern food environment, our intuition, our hunger and cravings, often give us the wrong answers.
+We can rely on intuition, but it has been well established, most thoroughly by [Stephan Guyenet, Ph.D](https://amzn.to/2ZUMGTT), that in the modern food environment, our intuition, our hunger and cravings, often betray us.

 Another approach is to try to understand [which substances the human body and mind requires to function and thrive](https://en.wikipedia.org/wiki/Composition_of_the_human_body), and then to figure out how we get these substances from food.

 The useful substances that we absorb when eating food, at base, are elements and molecules.
 Potassium is an element, [EPA](https://en.wikipedia.org/wiki/Eicosapentaenoic_acid) (a fat) is a molecule, lysine (an [amino-acid](https://en.wikipedia.org/wiki/Amino_acid)) is a molecule.
 The subset of elements and molecules obtained from diet that are required for our bodies and minds to grow and function properly are collectively called "nutrients."

-There are nearly limitless combinations of elements and molecules in our food, a multitude of nutrients, more than anybody can know about.
-So, in order to have any useful knowledge of nutrients, we need to categorize them; to simplify them.
+There are a multitude of nutrients; too many to know and understand, even for the professional biochemist.
+So, in order to make use of expert knowledge of nutrition and biochemistry, we need simple but accurate categories of nutrients that we can apply to our individual diets.

-One of the most useful methods of categorizing our food is by its energy content; and there are three major classes of biomolecules that contribute to the energy content of our food.
+One of the most useful methods of categorizing our food is by its energy content and type.
+There are three major classes of biomolecules that contribute to the energy content of our food.
 These three classes are fat, protein, and carbohydrate.
-In nutrition, these 3 classes of biomolecules are commonly referred to as *the* [macronutrients](https://en.wikipedia.org/wiki/List_of_macronutrients).
-There are other macronutrients, and there are also "micronutrients".
-All nutrients are important because they support one of the 3 needs of a living human: the structural elements, the functional moving parts, and the fuel.
+In nutrition, these 3 classes of biomolecules are commonly referred to as *the* [macronutrients](https://en.wikipedia.org/wiki/List_of_macronutrients) because they are the three most abundant classes of biomolecules in our diet.
+There are other macronutrients, and there are also "micronutrients," discussion of which is out of the scope of this article.

+All nutrients, macro, micro, and otherwise, are important because they each support one or more of the 3 needs of a living human: the structural elements, the functional moving parts, and the fuel.

 ### Structure
 The structure of our body can be thought of as the framework, like the chassis of a car, the case of a watch, or the frame of a house.